18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #2 Light Soy Sauce

-This ubiquitous sauce in Chinese cooking has its origins in China nearly 2,000 years ago, and is produced by fermenting soybeans and wheat – a process that can take months and even years to complete.
+This ubiquitous sauce in authentic Chinese cooking has its origins in China nearly 2,000 years ago, and is produced by fermenting soybeans and wheat – a process that can take months and even years to complete.
 Light soy sauce adds instant umami flavour to all sorts of cooking like stews, soups or used as a dipping sauce for dumplings.
 Light soy sauce is not only found in Chinese cuisine, it is one of the most popular Asian sauces that's literally everywhere in East and Southeast Asia.

 Light Soy Sauce